-A career as a doctor has always been a highly coveted and preferred career choice for many, unfortunately not everyone is able to fulfil it.
-Every year, lakh of students in India write the National Eligibility and Entrance Test (NEET), hoping to secure a seat into the MBBS program.
+A career as a doctor has always been a highly coveted and preferred career choice for many, unfortunately, not everyone is able to fulfill it.
+Every year, lakhs of students in India write the National Eligibility and Entrance Test (NEET), hoping to secure a seat into the MBBS program.
 What makes the situation critical is that even though NEET has systematized the entrance to medical education in India, it does not provide an alternative to those unable to secure a seat.

 Today, there are many students who are undecided, unsure and even unaware of what to do after the NEET exams.
 With slightly above 65,000 seats available in government and private medical colleges in India, and almost 13 lakh students writing the NEET-UG in 2018, many dreams will be shattered and many will have to think of an alternative career – unless they choose to look outside.

 MBBS seats in 2018: What does it (really) look like in India?